datanav/docs/training/040_projects_and_infrastructure/020_Beginner.rst

 Visual studio code will be a good choice of editor for moste people, but others prefer Atom, Sublime Text, Vim etc. the importaint thing is that it support utf-8 character encoding and is nice for editing json.

-git on github works well with sesam-py as version controll system, but most version controll sytems will work as long as long as it does not "mess up" filenames and folder structures.
+git on github works well with sesam-py as version controll system, but most version controll sytems will work as long as long as it does not "mess up" filenames and folder structures. sesam-py is a command line tool and basically what you *see* when you navigate in the terminal is what sesam-py *see* and use.

+You can use your favorit terminal.
+However a version of bash for your operating system is probably a good choice, and make it easier to relate to documentaion and examples.

-You can work both in the web portal with the user interface in web portal and with sesam-py, but you should allways think of what you have in the node as something that can get lost.
-Only think of configuratios that are saved in the version controll system as saved.
+You can work both in the web portal with the user interface in web portal and with sesam-py, but you should allways think of what you have in the node as **something that can get lost**.
+Only think of configurations that are saved in the version controll system as saved.
 With this mindset you will not lose a lot of work if you inadvertently wipe the node or overwrite it with new configs.

 You find sesam-py on github: